 Returns a dictionary of the headers to add to any request sent through a proxy.
 This works with urllib3 magic to ensure that they are correctly sent to the proxy, rather than in a tunnelled request if CONNECT is being used.

 This should not be called from user code, and is only exposed for use when subclassing the HTTPAdapter.

-- proxies The url of the proxy being used for this request. - kwargs Optional additional keyword arguments.
+Parameters proxies - The url of the proxy being used for this request.